SistlaS/ExternalMergeSort/README.md

 2) Run the program using the command `./Test.exe -n XYZ`, where XYZ indicates the number of records to be generated & sorted.

+Final output is stored in Output.txt (after removing the OVCs).

 ********NOTE********
 1. Our record is of length 4 with each column value in the range of [0,9] -- |a,b,c,d|.
 These fields are configurable in the config.